 D. At least one registered owner or person appointed power of attorney must be present with their acceptable proof of identification.
 If the vehicle is in two names and only one registered owner is present, we will need a photocopy of the second owner’s identification.

-E. A Vin Verification must be completed.
-Any State Law Enforcement, Notary or Dealer can complete a Vin Verification.
+E. Vin Verification must be completed.
+Any State Law Enforcement or Florida Notary can complete a Vin Verification.

 F. Sales Tax must be collected if the motor vehicle, was purchased and used less than six months in another state, territory of the United States or the District of Columbia, the full amount of the 6.5 percent Florida sales or use tax and local discretionary sales surtax is required to be paid before title and registration can be issued.
 However, a credit is allowed for a like tax paid in another state, territory of the United States or the District of Columbia, against the amount of Florida sales or use tax and local discretionary sales surtax.

 Proof of Insurance

 Proof of insurance (binder, policy, or card) from a certified Florida agent or broker is required to purchase and renew a license plate in Florida.
 The vehicle owner must present to the Tax Collector documentation of Personal Injury Protection (PIP) in the amount of at least $ 10,000 and Property Damage Liability in the amount of at least $10,000.
 Motorcycles, mobile homes, and utility trailers do not need insurance to obtain a registration and license plate in the state of Florida.
 However, when a motorcycle/scooter/moped is involved in a crash involving injury, the person who is at fault is responsible for having the required insurance coverage (Property Damage and Bodily Injury Liability) under Florida Financial Responsibility Law, Chapter 324, Florida Statutes.
 We advise you to consult your insurance agent for any question regarding insuring your possessions.